Mike Pence: 2016 vice presidential campaign

-Pence endorsed Senator Ted Cruz of Texas in the 2016 Republican presidential primaries.
+Shortly before the 2016 Indiana Republican presidential primary, Pence endorsed Texas U.S. Senator Ted Cruz, who would lose the primary to Trump.
+Pence then endorsed Trump after the latter became the party's presumptive nominee for president of the United States.

 Donald Trump considered naming Pence as his vice presidential running mate along with other finalists including New Jersey governor Chris Christie and former House speaker Newt Gingrich.
 Pence had stronger connections at the time to the politically influential big donors, the Kochs, than Trump did.
-It was widely reported on July 14 that Pence planned to end his re-election campaign and accept the Republican vice presidential nomination instead.
+It was widely reported on July 14 that Pence planned to end his (Indiana gubernatorial) re-election campaign and accept the Republican vice presidential nomination instead.
 The following day, Trump officially announced on Twitter that Pence would be his running mate.

 Immediately after the announcement, Pence said he was "very supportive of Donald Trump's call to temporarily suspend immigration from countries where terrorist influence and impact represents a threat to the United States".
 Pence said he was "absolutely" in sync with Trump's Mexican wall proposal, saying Mexico was "absolutely" going to pay for it.

 According to a FiveThirtyEight rating of candidates' ideology, Pence was the most conservative vice-presidential candidate in the last 40 years.

-Pence said his role model as vice president would be Dick Cheney.
+Pence called Dick Cheney his role model for vice president.

 During Pence's preparations for the vice presidential debate in October 2016, Wisconsin governor Scott Walker played the role of Democratic vice presidential nominee Tim Kaine.
 In Kaine's own debate prep, lawyer Robert Barnett was selected to play Pence.
-Following the debate, experts concluded Pence won against Kaine, with a CNN poll showing 48% of viewers thought Pence won and 42% believing Kaine won.
+Following the debate, experts concluded Pence won against Kaine, with a CNN poll showing 48 percent of viewers thought Pence won and 42 percent believing Kaine won.
 Pence's "cooler" temperament was seen as an advantage compared to Kaine, who was perceived as more hotheaded.